Temisaputra/technical_test/README.md

 Use this to explore all endpoints including:

-- Product Create
+- Supplier Create
-- Product Get All
+- Supplier Get All
-- Product Get By ID
+- Supplier Get By ID
-- Product Update
+- Supplier Update
-- Product Delete
+- Supplier Delete

 ---